arangodb/docs/3.10/installation-windows.md

 - access the web interface
 - start the command-line client (arangosh)
-- start the database server (single user installation only)
+- start the database server (single-user installation only)

 ### Starting